New! Travel awards can now be used to cover travel/lodging expenses for caregivers who accompany patients to treatment.

 CAR T-cell therapy is a form of immunotherapy that uses specially altered T cells.
 A sample of a patient's T cells are collected from the blood, then modified in a lab to produce special structures called chimeric antigen receptors (CARs) on their surface.
 Then, these CAR T cells are reinfused back into the patient's blood.

 Assistance covers travel and lodging expenses from the evaluation phase through the end of the conditioning therapy phase (see graphic below).
-Those who qualify will receive $2,500 in financial assistance to support approved travel and lodging expenses including: ground transportation; tolls; gas; parking; car rental; car maintenance, repairs and parts; air transportation; baggage fees; lodging; and ambulance services.
+Those who qualify will receive $2,500 to cover the cost of treatment-related travel and lodging expenses for the patient and caregiver including: ground transportation; tolls; gas; parking; car rental; car maintenance, repairs and parts; air transportation; baggage fees; lodging; and ambulance services.

 Please note the following expenses are not covered: food and beverages, alcohol, tobacco, clothing, medical/pharmacy expenses, and international travel.